Richard S. Bookbinder

 - Adjunct Professor & Distinguished Executive-in-Residence

-Richard Bookbinder is Senior Advisor to the Brown Advisory Student-Managed Investment Fund Program at Washington College, and serves on the Washington College Board of Visitors and Governors Investment Committee.
+Richard S. Bookbinder is Senior Advisor to the Brown Advisory Student-Managed Investment Fund Program at Washington College.

 B.A. in Economics, Upsala College